moshenahmias/funcv/README.md

 **funcv** offers a different approach for dealing with command line arguments and flags.

-**funcv** supplies an easy to use command builder, you use that builder to build your set of commands, each such command can be tested against a slice of string arguments, if the arguments are compatible with the command, a given action function is called, the parameters for that function are the extracted and parsed variables and flags input values.
+**funcv** supplies an easy to use command builder, you use that builder to build your set of commands, each such command can be tested against a slice of string arguments, if the arguments are compatible with the command, a given action function is called, the parameters for that function are the extracted and parsed variables and flags.

 Let's see how it works with a simple example: